Installing Gentoo Into a LUKS-Encrypted ZFS Root

 Initializing ZFS

-So now we have three encrypted disks each called crypt_something and their equivalent plaintext disks each called vault_something.
+So now we have four encrypted disks (partitions) each called rpool_something and their equivalent plaintext mapped volumes.
 We can set up a zpool with them, and data sets within that pool.

 - -m none